Chirayu-Tripathi/VerAIzon/README.md

 1. Git clone this repository.
 2. change the db paths in .py files.
 3. First run ingest.py followed by model.py file.

+# Our System Specification

+1. 48 GB RAM
+2. A100 40 GB vRAM